 Could Paquimé have been a matriarchal society, one in which women made many of the decisions, owned the property, distributed the food and ran the economy?
 Were Paquimé and Chaco Canyon abandoned as a result of the action of clans?
 Hold that thought.

 According to Pauketat and Sassaman’s case study (p.
 612), Christine VanPool and Todd VanPool detect four sexes or genders in the shamanistic society they find mirrored in Casas Grandes pots and statuary.
 We made some discrete inquiries among Pueblo and Hopi acquaintances but found no confirmation either for extra genders or shaman activities.
-There was an immutable line between males and females, and shamans were only something they had heard about from anthropologists, alien to their traditional practices and typically associated with other cultures, such as Sioux.
+There was an immutable line between males and females, although sometimes a child received both male and female spirits, and shamans were only something they had heard about from anthropologists, alien to their traditional practices and typically associated with other cultures, such as Siberians and Sioux.

 The trouble with most books about Indians is they treat indigenous people as inferior humans and imperfect versions of modern-day white men.
 Thus, in the chapter on Eskimos (8), Pauketat and Sassaman feel obliged to explain that the natives living in the Arctic are different because of “relational ontology, meaning a worldview that considers the relations between things or beings as more fundamental than the things or beings themselves” (as in white folks’ civilization).
 This seems to be a radical step to take, but ontology is invoked to explain the animism and shamanism of such divergent cultures as the Yup’ik Eskimos, Aleutian Islanders, Greenland Dorset people, Siberians and even Hopewell people.

 Introducing Heide Goettner-Abendroth